 Students from a wide variety of disciplines - including everything from the fine arts to the humanities to the social sciences to the physical sciences to professional college disciplines - are eligible.
 While it is not necessary, some knowledge of economics, statistics and social science is generally an advantage.

-Tuition and fees are subject to change.
-Should there be a discrepancy between the information posted on the institution's website and information posted on the Johnson-Shoyama Graduate School of Public Policy website, the institution website should be viewed as accurate.
+NOTE: Tuition and fees are subject to change.
+Should there be a discrepancy between the information posted on the institution's website and information posted on the Johnson Shoyama Graduate School of Public Policy website, the institution website should be viewed as accurate.